History Week: Pop!

 Each year, the History Council of NSW offers host organisations across Sydney and regional NSW the chance to receive speakers during History Week.

-Host organisations and speakers are invited to express an interest in participating in our program.
-Find out more and apply at the links below, or contact us at firstname.lastname@example.org.
+Host organisations and speakers are invited to express an interest in this program.
+Find out more and apply at the links below, or contact us at email@example.com.

 Speaker Connect 2016

 On the neighbour’s circuit: good and bad neighbours in the colonial Hunter Valley

 At Singleton Library, Dr Mark Dunn will explore the politics of neighbourly visitation to homes of prominent settlers in the colonial Hunter Valley.

 Australia’s Southern Empire: How Antarctica was made Australian

 At Yamba Museum, Rohan Howitt traces the origins of the Australian Antarctic Territory and the fascination it inspired in the Australian community.